 We are an inclusive school.
 We welcome and celebrate diversity.
-All staff believe that the children's enjoyment, resilience and high self-esteem is crucial to their emotional well-being and academic progress.
-We have a caring and understanding team who look after all our children.
+All staff believe that the children's high self-esteem is crucial to their emotional well-being and academic progress.
+We have a caring understanding team who look after all our children.